Tuesday, April 07, 2009

 Electronics-city/Bommanahalli: Get to Agara and use 500 series to get to silk board.
 Walk on to hosur road and get 356, 360 series from there.
 BIAS-8 and 505 passing via Agara go directly.

 BTM/Jayanagar/Mysore road side: Change to 500 series from Agara.
 Many of them go up to Banashankari bus station passing through BTM, Jayadeva.
-340 P passes through BTM and Jayanagar 4th block.

 201 series that you get from Domlur or Trinity Circle go through the Koramangala Water tank bus stop from where you can get 340/A/C/F/M/K/S.

-For example, if you are in ShivajiNagar bus station and don't see 340F or 340S there don't wait for them.
+If you are in ShivajiNagar bus station and don't see 340F or 340S there don't wait for them.
 Get on to a route like 362C or 342 to get to St. John's or Agara.
-If you don't find any routes between 340 and 362 there, use 13, 20, 34, 37 or 365 series to ShantiNagar/Double road from where you'll get plenty of buses (340 to 360) that will go to St. John's.
+If you don't find any routes between 340 and 362 at Shivajinagar, use 13, 20, 34, 37 or 365 series to ShantiNagar/Double road from where you'll get plenty of buses (340 to 360) that will go to St. John's.
 At St. John's you'll get any of 340/A/C/F/M/K/S to HSR.

 I'll update this with maps when I find the time.